H2020LIGHTest/PumpkinSeedOilDemo/README.md

-# LIGHTest 💚 Pumpkin Seed Oil 💚 Demo
+# 🇪🇺 LIGHTest 💚 Pumpkin Seed Oil 💚 Demo

-🇪🇺 LIGHTest demo for the EC review. 🇪🇺

 Also known as WP3, WP4 and WP6 Cookbook demo.